 Permanent dyes are ammonia-free and do not contain much peroxide.
 Thus, they cause little damage to the fragile hair.

 Technically, permanent dyes stay longer and give you a natural base.
 If your bleached hair has turned your hair fragile, we recommend you to stay away from box dyes as of now.
 The chemicals in any dyes are powerful and may only worsen your hair quality.

 Semi-permanent box dyes:

 Semi-permanent dyes stay until 25 washes or depending on the frequent washes you take.
 These dyes come in various forms such as gel, chalk, mousse, etc.,

 The most important thing to remember about semi-permanent dyes is that these usually cover the external layers of your hair based on the type you select.

 Choose the colors in temporary carefully.
 Sometimes, that blue color you tried a few days ago may turn slightly green after few washes.

 How much box dye should I apply to my hair?

 Since these dyes are concentrated and formulated to suit all, anyone can try it out.
 Although, we suggest visiting a salon and get ammonia-free hair colors you may still try to find one from the store.

-It doesn’t mean that you enjoying dyeing risk-free.
+It doesn’t mean that you enjoy risk-free coloring.
 Covering grey air and coloring entire hair to go blonde are two different things.

 Box dyes mostly contain only one formula.
 So, if haven’t colored any shade before, you may get just one shade or color.
 Most hairstylists use multiple shades and formulae to get your desired look.
 Then the added developers play an important role too.